 Building on the development of practical IoT business cases, the school will help the students to recognize values and opportunities that emanate from the enabling properties of these emerging technologies, inspire them to consider technology and business together and to be curious about future IoT applications and solutions.

 The participants will get acquainted with the technology and market trends of the various IoT application domains, form balanced teams, and come up with initial business ideas, and get acquainted with the principles of value-sensitive design.
 Furthermore, they will learn about and practice business modelling and how to design and run experiments to rapidly test, in a data-driven manner, their most risky assumptions.

-The Summer School programme is case and project oriented, where students will be supported by introductory and supplementary lectures, invited talks from small and large IoT enterprises, as well as by continuous coaching by technical and I&E experts.
-During the week-end trip, students will explore the Stockholm area.
+The school will be the case and project-oriented, where students will be supported by interactive lectures, inspirational talks from small and large IoT enterprises, as well as by continuous coaching by technical and I&E experts.

 The summer school is organised by KTH Royal Institute of Technology.